-From the church, the sounds of screaming suddenly increased, coupled by a roar.
+From the church, the sounds of screaming suddenly increased, coupled with a roar.
 All three of them went silent at the sound.
 After another moment or two, the mayor emerged from the church, with remarkable speed, especially given her high heels.
 She raced past Dawn, Lorinda and Grace.
-Marsha watched her go, her head pivoting on her serpentine neck – then turning again to the church at another roaring sound, louder this time.
+Marsha watched her go, her head pivoting on her serpentine neck.
+Then she turned again toward the church at another roaring sound, louder this time.

 “Uh, Summers?”
 Grace said as she pointed.

 That was when the Velociraptor appeared.
-Now over six feet tall, it ran like a racehorse but gave off the air of a rabid tiger.
+Now over six feet tall, it ran like a racehorse, but gave off the air of a rabid tiger.
 It looked around and gave another roar.
-The few people on the streets ran.
+The few people on the street ran.
 But the raptor fixed its eyes on Dawn.
-Marsha in the tree gave a warning chirp.
+Marsha, still in the tree, gave a warning chirp.

-"I see it," said Dawn.
+“I see it,” said Dawn.
 As the raptor began to run towards her, Dawn quickly traced a symbol in the air with her left hand.
 The symbol itself seemed to hover in the air for a moment.
-"Incendiaria" she said and held her right palm forward.
+“Incendiaria,” she said, and held her right palm forward.
 A ball of flame emerged from her palm and shot forward.
-All three young women flinched as the flamed erupted – an animalistic scream echoing as a tiny pillar of fire swirled where the raptor had stood moments before.
-And, as the flames subsided, the raptor still stood, looking startled but not at all hurt.
+All three young women flinched as the flames erupted.
+An animalistic scream echoed as a tiny pillar of fire swirled where the raptor had stood moments before.
+And, as the flames subsided, the raptor still stood, looking startled, but not at all hurt.